 - Computer Vision and Image Processing

 Image Processing is a core part of computer vision that includes applications in many fields.
-It allows transforming and manipulating a large number of images at once and extracting useful insights from them.
+It allows for transforming and manipulating a large number of images at once and extracting useful insights from them.
 Python is a widely-used programming language for image processing.
 It provides valuable tools and libraries to perform image processing efficiently.

 - Game development

 Gaming app development has many applications of Python programming.
 Python features many libraries that are heavily used for interactive game development.
 Python helps game developers to develop tree-based algorithms that are useful in designing different game levels.
-Furthermore, Python is excellent in handling multiple requests simultaneously, which is a fundamental requirement of games.
+Furthermore, Python is excellent at handling multiple requests simultaneously, which is a fundamental requirement of games.

 - Biology and Bioinformatics